 - o The mostly red square is an icon for a PDF document.
-Most lectures are posted as PDF documents.
-In this case, we have circled the course syllabus, and below that, the first lesson ("class 1").
-The syllabus is always important because it tells you what the course is designed to do, what your assignments are, and other details you may need for the course. - o Just below class 1, we circled a blue-green icon that shows two overlapping comment boxes.
+Most lessons are posted as PDF documents.
+In this case, we have circled the course syllabus.
+The syllabus is important because it tells you what the course is designed to do, what your assignments are, and other details you may need. - We circled a blue-green icon that shows two overlapping comment boxes.
 This is the icon for a forum (what some websites call a threaded discussion).
 This is where students and faculty interact, discussing course content.
 Since GCS students are spread out in different time zones, we can't all be online at the same time.
-We therefore post our comments so others can read them at a later time. - The circle also includes an icon that depicts a hand holding a paper.
+We therefore post our comments so others can read them at a later time. - The circle also includes an icon that depicts a globe on a sheet of paper; this is an internet link. - An assignment icon depicts a hand holding a paper.
 This is where you turn in an assignment.
 We'll cover the details of that later.